SinkovAnton/X-AnyLabeling/README.md

 ```

 On the client, set the environment variable `XANYLABELING_REMOTE_API` to the server URL (e.g. `http://server:8000`) before launching the application.
 All predictions will then be executed remotely.
+You can also configure the address from **Tool → Remote Server** in the GUI.

 ## Contact